brikteknologier/seraph/README.md

 Read a node.

+**Note**: If the node doesn't exist, Neo4j will return an exception.
+You can check if this is indicating that your node doesn't exist because `err.statusCode` will equal `404`.
+This is inconsistent with behaviour of [node.index.read](#index.read), but it is justified because the Neo4j REST api behaviour is inconsistent in this way as well.

 __Arguments__

 * id|object - either the id of the node to read, or an object containing an id